psevestre/openid-fapi/Financial_API_WD_001.md

 1. shall send the `Content-type` HTTP header `Content-Type: application/json` if applicable;
 1. shall send the server date in HTTP Date header as in section 7.1.1.2 of [RFC7231];
 1. shall set the response header `x-fapi-interaction-id` to the value received from the corresponding fapi client request header or to a [RFC4122] UUID value if the request header was not provided to track the interaction, e.g., `x-fapi-interaction-id: c770aef3-6784-41f7-8e0e-ff5f97bddb3a`; and
-1. shall log the value of `x-fapi-interaction-id` in the log entry.
+1. shall log the value of `x-fapi-interaction-id` in the log entry;
+1. shall not reject requests with a `x-fapi-customer-ip-address` header containing a valid IPv4 or IPv6 address.

     **NOTE**: While this document does not specify the exact method to obtain the entity associated with the